Shah Family Prize for Innovative Undergraduate Student Projects

-- Project Proposal (3 pages or less, single-spaced) including:
+- Project Proposal (3 pages or less, single-spaced) considering the following:

-- What is the problem your project is addressing?
+- What is the problem your project is working to solve?
 What are your motivations for pursuing this project?
-What are the current conditions surrounding the problem you want to address?
 Have you spoken with stakeholders about the need for the development of a project like this?

-- What are the desired conditions?
-How can you evaluate/measure if you have met your goals?
+- What are the goals of your project?
+How does your project achieve those goals?
+If your project is implemented, how will you evaluate/measure if you have met your goals?